GDG-OnCampus-BU/HacktoberFest/README.md

 # HacktoberFest
-### This repo contains a list of projects proposed for hacktober fest being organised by Google Developers Group on Campus: Bennett University
+### This repo contains a list of projects proposed for Hacktober fest being organised by Google Developers Group on Campus: Bennett University
+All these projects can be fairly complex in their architecture but to start with them, **you can pick `good first` issues which are meant for beginners.**
 ## Hacktober 2024
 ### Projects
 - [GDG BU Landing page](https://github.com/GDG-OnCampus-BU/landing-page-WIP) maintained by @g4ze